 - Keep instructions as clear and simple as possible.

 - Get everyone together again to debrief and share reflections;

 - Use shared documents online to capture learnings.

-Make space for individual reflections as well.
+Make space for individual reflections as well as group work during your hybrid event.
 Before a brainstorming session, or at the end of a block of activities, learning is enhanced by having a quiet moment for each person to answer prompt questions individually.
 If you need to create breakout groups online or do other behind-the-scenes work, you will thank yourself for putting some time for participants to do individual work just before the activities you need to do more setting up for.

 In a hybrid community gathering held in December 2022 in Valencia, which was based on this template, the facilitation team was looking for a simple way to connect people joining online to those in person on a very human level.

-With co-facilitators Rowan Simonsen and Szilvia Zsargo, we decided to punctuate the event with what we called hybrid checkpoints: every two or three hours, me and Szilvia invited the in-person audience in Valencia to scatter in the outdoor space of the campus and use their phones to connect to the Zoom call their colleagues were on.
+With co-facilitators Rowan Simonsen and Szilvia Zsargo, we decided to punctuate the event with what we called hybrid checkpoints: every two or three hours during our hybrid event, me and Szilvia invited the in-person audience in Valencia to scatter in the outdoor space of the campus and use their phones to connect to the Zoom call their colleagues were on.

 Once they were in the call, Rowan, who was hosting the virtual component, created pairs (in some cases, triads) and sent them off for a 10-minute chat in breakout rooms.
 The prompt was simply “how are you doing and what are your insights at this point in the gathering?”.
 The insights collected were invaluable, and both virtual and in person attendees reported feeling a real sense of connection and empathy.

 We hope this guide gives you all your need to feel prepared and confident in setting up a successful hybrid event.